-The NASA STI program operates under the auspices of the Agency Chief Information Officer.
+The NASA STI Program operates under the auspices of the Agency Chief Information Officer.
 It collects, organizes, provides for archiving, and disseminates NASA's STI.
-The NASA STI program provides access to the NTRS Registered and its public interface, the NASA Technical Reports Server, thus providing one of the largest collections of aeronautical and space science STI in the world.
+The NASA STI Program provides access to the NASA Aeronautics and Space Database and its public interface, the NASA Technical Report Server, thus providing one of the largest collection of aeronautical and space science STI in the world.
 Results are published in both non-NASA channels and by NASA in the NASA STI Report Series, which includes the following report types:

 - TECHNICAL PUBLICATION.
-Reports of completed research or a major significant phase of research that present the results of NASA Programs and include extensive data or theoretical analysis.
+Reports of completed research or a major significant phase of research that present the results of NASA programs and include extensive data or theoretical analysis.
 Includes compilations of significant scientific and technical data and information deemed to be of continuing reference value.
-NASA counter-part of peer-reviewed formal professional papers but has less stringent limitations on manuscript length and extent of graphic presentations. - TECHNICAL MEMORANDUM.
+NASA counterpart of peer-reviewed formal professional papers, but having less stringent limitations on manuscript length and extent of graphic presentations. - TECHNICAL MEMORANDUM.
 Scientific and technical findings that are preliminary or of specialized interest, e.g., quick release reports, working papers, and bibliographies that contain minimal annotation.
 Does not contain extensive analysis. - CONTRACTOR REPORT.
 Scientific and technical findings by NASA-sponsored contractors and grantees.

 - CONFERENCE PUBLICATION.
 Collected papers from scientific and technical conferences, symposia, seminars, or other meetings sponsored or co-sponsored by NASA. - SPECIAL PUBLICATION.
 Scientific, technical, or historical information from NASA programs, projects, and missions, often concerned with subjects having substantial public interest. - TECHNICAL TRANSLATION.
-English-language translations of foreign scientific and technical material pertinent to NASA's mission.
+Englishlanguage translations of foreign scientific and technical material pertinent to NASA's mission.